Learn About Requirements for Medicaid in Tennessee

 What are the income requirements for Medicaid in Tennessee?

 Income requirements for Medicaid in Tennessee are a vital factor determining if potential beneficiaries will receive much-needed assistance.
 Specific Medicaid income requirements depend on the applicant’s eligibility category and particular Medicaid program.
 For instance, low income pregnant women need to demonstrate a household income that is at or below 195 percent of the federal poverty level (FPL) to receive Medicaid health care benefits.
 In order to qualify for Medicaid benefits, children between six and 19 years of age must demonstrate a household income that is at or below 133 percent of the FPL.
 When calculating income to determine eligibility for Tenncare, some applicants will be required to include assets or resources such as cash or other items of value.
-To learn more about Medicaid income requirements, download our complimentary Medicaid guide.
+To learn more about Medicaid income requirements, download our free Medicaid guide.

 What are the Medicaid application guidelines in Tennessee?

 Qualifying for Medicaid in Tennessee includes additional provisions beyond citizenship, residency or income.
 Medicaid application guidelines require applicants to provide documents and information required for Medicaid.
 For applicants to qualify for Medicaid benefits, they must provide a broad range of details to officials.
 Applying for TN Medicaid benefits requires applicants to provide officials with accurate and up-to-date information.
 State agents that review applicants will attempt to verify all information provided and may contact potential beneficiaries regarding details on the application form.
 Petitioners can apply for Medicaid in Tennessee online or by phone.
 Those who need help completing an application can visit a Tennessee Department of Human Services office in person.
-To learn more about Medicaid application guidelines, download our comprehensive guide today.
+To learn more about Medicaid application guidelines, download our free guide today.